Do you suffer from kitty litter confusion?

 Grass-based litter clumps and does very well with controlling odor.
 It is great for inconsistent scoopers (however we recommend you scoop your cat's litter box 1-2 times a week no matter what kind of litter you use).

-You can try wood-based litter that comes in clumping and non-clumping litter formulas.
-This natural litter has great odor control and is dust-free.
-This type of unscented cat litter is great for senior and special-need cats.
+You can try wood-based litter that's low in dust.
+This natural litter has great odor control and is lightweight.
+This type of cat litter is great for senior and special-need cats.

-Paper can be a great, inexpensive litter, however it's not good for lazy litter box habits; this type of litter needs to be changed often.
+Paper can be a great, inexpensive litter, however, it's not good for lazy litter box habits; this type of litter needs to be changed often.
+Okocat makes a paper pellet litter that is the best in this category.
+Their Natural Paper Cat Litter is $11.99.

 It's classic, familiar, it clumps (hard clumps), and can help with odor.
 But clay cat litters are not biodegradable, and not flush-able.